Budanje: Name

 Budanje was attested in written sources in 1763–87 as Bdanije, Bedanije, and Bedanje.
 The name is probably derived from the hypocorism Budan; if so, the name is originally a plural demonym meaning 'inhabitants of Budan's village'.

 History

 Budanje annexed the formerly independent settlement of Severska Vas in 1952.

 Churches

 There are three churches in Budanje.
 The parish church in the settlement is dedicated to Saint Nicholas and belongs to the Koper Diocese.
 A second church belonging to the parish is built on a small hill above the main village and is dedicated to Saint Acacius.
 A church in the hamlet of Log is dedicated to Our Lady Comforter of the Afflicted and belongs to the Parish of Vipava.

+Notable people

+Notable people that were born or lived in Budanje include the following: